Andrei-Sumin/Andrei-Sumin/README.md

 ## About Me
 - 🎓 MSc in Management Engineering at Politecnico di Milano
-- 🎓 Specialsit's in Mechanical Engineering at BMSTU
+- 🎓 Specialist in Mechanical Engineering at BMSTU
-- 🔧 Experienced in energy and industrial technologies
-- 🌱 Exploring Machine Learning and Industry 4.0

 ## 🛠 Skills
 - Programming: Python, AutoCAD